SoapFormatter.Deserialize Method (Stream, HeaderHandler)

 - Type: System.Runtime.Remoting.Messaging.HeaderHandler

 Delegate to handle any headers found on the stream.
-Can be Nothing.
+Can be a null reference (Nothing in Visual Basic).

 Return ValueType: System.Object